 We at the City of Groveland would like you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to insuring the quality of your water.
-If you have any questions or concerns about the information provided, please contact A.R.
-Bean at (352)429-0227 ext 11.
+If you have any questions or concerns about the information provided, please feel free to call any of the numbers listed.